Tag

 We test SSDs using a variety of synthetic benchmarks (such as CrystalDiskMark 6’s various tests) and real-world tests, including 48GB transfers that showcase how a drive performs during common tasks, and also a demanding 450GB transfer test that pushes an SSD’s cache performance to the limit.

-The PCIe 4.0 testing was done on an motherboard socketing an AMD Ryzen 7 3700X 8-core CPU, using the same Kingston DRAM, cards, and software.
+The PCIe 4.0 testing was done on an motherboard socketing an AMD Ryzen 7 3700X 8-core CPU, using the same Kingston DRAM, cards, and .
 All testing is performed on an empty, or nearly empty drive.
 Note: performance will decrease as the drive fills up.

 .